kevinboosten/kevinboosten.github.io/_posts/2020-05-06-release-your-ionic-and-capacitor-app-via-appcenter.md

    npx cap sync
    ```

-   The first couple of lines are just to override the default NodeJS version that AppCenter is using.
+   The first couple of lines are just to override the default NodeJS version that App Center is using.
    After that, we're installing our npm dependencies, running an production build and finally invoking a Capacitor specific command to sync the projects.

    Go back to the configuration and be sure to click on "Save & Build" button to let App Center know that new build specific files need to be indexed.